741 Colonel Ledyard Highway

 · AAA Police Supply - Police Ammunition - Mayor Allyn stated the State had a

-for the Police Department and Emergency Communications Dispatch.
+System for the Police Department and Emergency Communications Dispatch.

-Connecticut State Police and other Police Departments in their region such as
+the Connecticut State Police and other Police Departments in their region such as

 Montville, Waterford, etc., were using this software.
-She stated by using Nexgen
+She stated by using Nex-Gen

 that Ledyard would be able to seamlessly collaborate with others in their region.

-Councilor Ryan stated the previous vendor, Central Square, (Tritech software
+Councilor Ryan stated the previous vendor, Central Square, was also on the List.

-this vendor be include don the Standing Bid Waiver List.
+included on the Standing Bid Waiver List.

-Councilor Ryan questioned whether having a vendor on the Standing Bid Waiver
+Councilor Ryan questioned whether having a vendor on the Standing Bid Waiver List

-the Standing Bid Waiver List, that he thought that this was something they should
+Bid Waiver List, that he thought that this was something they should go out to bid

 VOTE: